Managing Bollworms in Bt Cotton Through Season’s End

 Continue to use the egg threshold and Prevathon spray overtop susceptible Phytogen cotton, while using the larval threshold once eggs have hatched (see scouting guide for larval threshold).
 Please note that this threshold will be used for 2016 only, since there are so few tobacco budworms this year.
 Since you will be evaluating the percent of susceptible bolls, if you have only a fraction of bolls that are susceptible, it’s probably safe to modify the larval threshold accordingly.
 For example, if you have only 1/5 of the bolls that are susceptible, you could probably multiple the threshold value by 5 (in this example, you’d need 15 live larvae on 100 plant parts in a single scouting trip to trigger a spray).

 Pyrethroids tend to be ok for bollworm overtop Bt cotton.
 Even when bollworm can grow and develop on Bt, they are still inhibited from growing.
-In these cases, pyrethroids work better than they do other crops like soybeans, which is detailed here.
+In these cases, pyrethroids work better than they do other crops like soybeans, which is detailed in this post.
 Larvae must either be contacted by the insecticide or feed in order to die.
 Bifenthrin is a pyrethroid, but is weaker than other types (on bollworms, not bugs) and should be avoided for direct bollworm control.
 Alternative pyrethroid examples that should work include Baythroid, Karate, and Mustang.
 Worm-specific products should works as well, but in product testing in the past, have not worked better than pyrethroids alone once larvae were present.
 Examples include Blackhawk, Consero, Intrepid Edge, Prevathon, and Steward.
 Blackhawk and Consero have always rated a little lower than these.
 Pre-mixed products such as Besiege (Prevathon + Karate active ingredients) should work as well.